Curvature

 49

-• Unique compression curves completely unavailable in other plugins
+• Unique compression curves unavailable in other plugins

 • World's first compressor to use the Black-Scholes model

-• Advanced page has extreme control over the algorithms
+• Expert page has full control over the algorithms

-• Fast and intuitive side chain EQ with external side chain input
+• Extremely fast and easy side chain EQ with external side chain input.

 • Side chain EQ able to be applied to the main out